The Venice Biennale: Everything You Need to Know in 2026

 Starting an art collection might seem like something reserved for wealthy collectors in glossy magazines.
 I used to think the same way until I bought my first original piece for under $150 at a local student exhibition.
 Learning how to start collecting art on a budget is simpler than most people realize.
 You don’t need … Read more

-Appropriation Art Explained: From Duchamp to AI (May 2026)
+Appropriation Art Explained: From Duchamp to AI (July 2026)

 Appropriation Art Explained